frhd/cv-coverletter/README.md

 ## Customization

 You can modify the templates by replacing the placeholder information (name, contact details, experience, etc.) with your own.
-Both files are designed to be easily adaptable to suit your needs.
 You can start from the great example set by our dear tech guru and impresario Gavin Belson.

-## License

-This repository is provided as a template and can be freely used and modified.